 These shifts in capital entail huge staffing and local hiring issues.
 As a result, an army of consultants is now helping UK companies prepare for any unintended Brexit consequences.
 Moreover, there is pressure to employ cheaper local (Irish) employees for back office jobs including accountants, contractors and freelancers.
 In the short run, this is good news for the overall Irish economy.

 In the long run however, a “hard exit” by the UK from the EU could cause serious economic problems for Ireland.
 Britain and Ireland are economically joined at the hip; the UK is still Ireland’s main trading partner.
 If the British economy suffers from Brexit, that lucrative trade relationship will be damaged.
 Simply put, what’s good for the UK’s economy is also good for Ireland.
 Hopefully, the Brexit has a soft landing.

 Dan Fitz-Simons is a retired U.S. government analyst and former contractor for General Dynamics.
 He is currently working as a freelance consultant with Accounting Pro, which has offices in Limerick and London.

 Accounting Pro is Ireland’s premier contractor accounting service.
-We are here to help you, the busy contractor and/or company, with all your accounting and payroll needs.
-We are on your side, always.
-To learn more about what we do please review https://www.accounting-pro.ie/ and contact us by email: firstname.lastname@example.org or phone us 01 6933370.
+We are here to help, the busy contractor and company, with all your accounting and payroll needs.
+We are both an umbrella company and umbrella corporation and we can create your limited company.
+We are experts in contractor pensions, contractor health insurance, illness and sick benefit for the self employed and contractor expenses.
+To learn more about what we do please review https://accounting-pro.ie/ and contact us by email: firstname.lastname@example.org or phone us 01 592 1802.
 For the UK see Accounting-Pro UK.
 “The Economic Impact Of Brexit On Ireland” is an article written by Accounting-Pro Ireland for the benefit of everyone.
 Feel free to share it but please give attribution on a CC BY-SA license.